 The New York Times continued to cover the two men extensively, including this special article (originally published 18 December) "Tracking the Race Across Antarctica," the 26 December article "Colin O'Brady Completes Crossing of Antarctica With Final 32-Hour Push," two days later "Louis Rudd Completes His Trek Across Antarctica 2 Days Behind Colin O'Brady," and more recently a special Sports section on 18 January which discusses the experiences of and with both men.

 But the discussions and complaints started to pour in...beginning in the comments sections of the early Times articles, which of course were written for the general public, not for folks who have been to Antarctica and know a bit about what it is like to do these traverses.
 A few random plaints: "they didn't cross the entire continent including the ice shelves," "they were not 'unsupported' because they had satphones and ERB's," "they followed the SPoT route for the last 360 miles of their travel," and perhaps most significantly, "didn't Borge Ousland do this in 1996-97, the first ever solo crossing of Antarctica," a 1,864-mile, 64-day coast-to-coast epic that many say set the standard for Antarctic crossings (at left, a photo from O'Brady's Instagram post at the end of his trek, clearly showing the SPoT trail marker).
 Here are two great interviews about the O'Brady-Rudd race from Boulder-based ROAM media--the first with Mike Horn, who (as noted on the map on the top of this page) completed the longest solo crossing--2929 miles [or 3,542 miles, or somewhere in between...see this footnote discussing Mike Horn's actual crossing distance--in any case it is impressive] in 2016-17.
-ROAM also later interviewed Borge Ousland [or Børge Ousland as he is known in Norway] here where he compared his trip with those of O'Brady and Rudd...as well as with that 2016-17 continental crossing by Mike Horn.
+ROAM also later interviewed Borge Ousland [or Børge Ousland as he is known in Norway] here where he compared his trip with those of O'Brady and Rudd...as well as with that 2016-17 continental crossing by Mike Horn (alas, Mike's documentation of that venture has totally disappeared from the web).
 Mike Horn deserves further note as his trip is unique--he actually both started and ended on Antarctic coasts, as he accessed the continent on his own boat.
 And it is not insignificant to this discussion to note that the traditional tour and venture supporters AL&E and ALCI do not have the feasible (read not terribly terribly expensive) capability to access what might be considered the seacoasts of the Ross Ice Shelf, McMurdo/Scott Base, or coastal western East Antarctica.

 ExplorersWeb has been covering NGO South Pole ventures almost as long as I have, and it didn't take them long to weigh in on the controversy.
 On 27 December, Australian journalist Peter Winsor wrote "O'Brady's Antarctic Crossing: Was It Really Unassisted" which includes a photo of Colin O'Brady following packed tractor tracks on the traverse route.
 That article drew many comments, including one by Australian climber and writer Damien Gildea (who has trekked to Pole, summited Vinson, and written the 2010 book Antarctica: Climbing the Frozen South (more about Damien Gildea and his books), who said: